 The GI tract is composed of four layers.
 Each layer has different tissues and functions.
-From the inside out they are called: mucosa, submucosa, muscularis, and serosa Figure 1 and Figure 2.
+From the inside out they are called: mucosa, submucosa, muscularis, and serosa and .
 The mucosa is the absorptive and secretory layer.
 It is composed of simple epithelium cells and a thin connective tissue.
 There are specialized goblet cells that secrete mucus throughout the GI tract located within the mucosa.
 On the mucosa layer there are villi and microvilli.

 The mucosa is the innermost layer of the gastrointestinal tract that is surrounding the lumen, or open space within the tube.
 This layer comes in direct contact with digested food (chyme).
 The mucosa is made up of three layers: epithelium, lamina propria, and muscularis mucosae.
 The epithelium is the innermost layer and it is responsible for most digestive, absorptive, and secretory processes.
 The lamina propria is a layer of connective tissue that is unusually cellular compared to most connective tissue.
 The muscularis mucosae is a thin layer of smooth muscle and its function is still under debate.